 How to uninstall Chromium

 What is Chromium?
 Unlike the name suggests, it’s not the same as Google Chrome, but it is very similar.
 Chromium is a community project, an open-source software, started by Google yet open to contribution from anybody, and including Google developers, of course.
 You can think of it as a “base” browser that any company can build on top of.
 For example, browsers such as Microsoft Edge, Amazon Silk, and Opera were built with Chromium.
-However, this brief article is about a flip side – being how to uninstall Chromium.
+However, this brief article is about a flip side – being how to uninstall Chromium, or you can use automatized uninstaller.

 You can install Chromium as an independent self-sufficient browser.
 And if you notice, the icon looks very much similar to Google Chrome.
 It has a similar minimalistic UI design, and it can do basically everything Chrome does.
 The difference is that Chrome has a lot more features than Chromium.